Professor Paul Elbourne

 Teaching

-I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, Knowledge and Reality, General Linguistics, Wittgenstein, and the Philosophy of Logic and Language.
+I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, Knowledge and Reality, Wittgenstein, and the Philosophy of Logic and Language.
 At the graduate level, I teach formal semantics and the philosophy of language.

 Research Interests